What is a kidney infection?

 The infection usually starts in your urethra or bladder (known as cystitis).
 Then, bacteria can travel to one or both of your kidneys, causing a kidney infection.

 Although kidney infections can be painful and uncomfortable, they’re easy to treat with antibiotics if diagnosed quickly.
 But if they’re left untreated, they can cause permanent damage to your kidneys.

-The signs of a kidney infection can come on quite quickly.
-These might include:
+The symptoms of a kidney infection can come on quite quickly.
+The signs include:

 Children may have a temperature and feel sick.
 Other symptoms in children include blood in their pee, smelly pee and wetting the bed.

 What causes a kidney infection?

 Kidney infections are generally caused by bacteria from a bladder infection (cystitis) travelling up into the kidneys.
 But, while cystitis is the most common cause, most people with cystitis don’t get a kidney infection.

 How is a kidney infection diagnosed?